 9. explain 1 suggested mode of treatment for those with Co-occurring Disorders.

-Course Agenda: self-paced, expected to complete in approximately 6 hours, depending on level of education and experience.
+Course Agenda: self-paced, expected to complete in 2 hours.

 Timed Course Agenda

-8. (1.0) Discussion and modeling of intervention and treatment strategies for dealing with the later decision-making stages of Co-occurring Disorders
+2. (1.0 hour) Discussion of “co-occurrence” of MH and SUD symptoms and disorders.
+Modeling of intervention and treatment strategies for later decision-making stages of Co-occurring Disorders.

 Course completion requirements